Fleid/fleid.github.io/_posts/2020-09-30-azure-static-blog.md

 - From non-Microsoft providers
   - a **custom domain name** from a registrar of our choosing (I'm using [Gandi](https://www.gandi.net/en-CA)) - here `eiden.ca`
-  - a **SSL certificate**, I recommend Namecheap ([PositiveSSL](https://www.namecheap.com/security/ssl-certificates/comodo/positivessl/)) to procure one.
-This certificate will need to be generated for the custom domain name we created above (we'll see how). **THIS IS IF** you want https for the **root** of a custom domain ([https://eiden.ca](https://eiden.ca)), even if you just want it to redirect to **www**.
+  - a **SSL certificate** to enable HTTPS, I recommend Namecheap ([PositiveSSL](https://www.namecheap.com/security/ssl-certificates/comodo/positivessl/)) to procure one.
+This certificate will need to be generated for the custom domain name we created above (we'll see how). **THIS IS IF** you want HTTPS for the **root** of the custom domain ([https://eiden.ca](https://eiden.ca)), even if you just want it to redirect to **www**.
 This was a must have for me, and the reason for the existence of this very article.
 If you don't care, you can use the included Azure CDN managed certificate (which at the time of writing doesn't support root).
 - In Azure
   - a **Storage Account** with [static web hosting](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) enabled, to host our content
-  - a **Key Vault** to help generate the certificate and hold it once issued
+  - a **Key Vault** to help generate the certificate and hold it once issued by the provider
   - a **CDN Profile**, to cache the content and optimize performance and cost
   - a **DNS Zone**, to manage the custom domain and point the traffic towards the CDN profile